2025-05-14

 The goal of automation is not to remove every ounce of effort.
 It’s to reduce the right friction.

-Sometimes you have to live with the pain before you know what’s worth relieving.
+Occasionally you have to live with the pain before you know what’s worth relieving.

 Automation isn’t the destination.
 It’s a privilege you earn by knowing what matters.